Ian Belsey: Early career

-Recent projects
+Later projects

 Belsey has appeared with Opera della Luna as Captain Corcoran in several of their productions of H.M.S.
 Pinafore since 2001.
 Since 2004, he has appeared as the Sergeant of Police in Opera della Luna's productions of The Parson's Pirates, as the title role in The Mikado, as Sir Roderic Murgatroyd in The Ghosts of Ruddigore, La Belle Helene, and The Tales of Hoffmann.
 He appeared in the company's 2008 productions of Moonstruck and The Amorous Goldfish.

-He has also played Major General Stanley in The Pirates of Penzance, Eisenstein in Die Fledermaus and The Lord Chancellor in Iolanthe at The Sevenoaks Festival.
+He has also played Major General Stanley in The Pirates of Penzance, Eisenstein in Die Fledermaus and the Lord Chancellor in Iolanthe at The Sevenoaks Festival.
 He was Papageno in The Magic Flute with New Devon Opera in 2005 ("quite superb throughout").
-He made his début at the Wigmore Hall in the children's entertainment, The Magic Flute & The Broomstick, which was written by Simon Butteriss.
-In 2008, Belsey played Apollo in the reconstruction of Thespis at the Normansfield Theatre, Teddington, which was the first professional British production since 1872.
+He appeared at the Wigmore Hall in the children's entertainment, The Magic Flute & The Broomstick, written by Simon Butteriss.
+In 2008, Belsey played Apollo in Thespis at the Normansfield Theatre, Teddington, which was the first professional British production since 1872.